mxagar/deep_learning_udacity/05_GAN/DLND_GANs.md

 > - Use ReLU activation in generator for all layers except for the output, which uses Tanh.
 > - Use LeakyReLU activation in the discriminator for all layers.

+Note that the training function is basically the same as in the case of the MNIST; only, the parameters of the optimizers are different, and the Generator and the Discriminator are defined with convolutions and transpose convolutions.

 ### 2.1 DCGAN Discriminator

 The discriminator has the architecture shown in the following: